skysider/pwndocker/README.md

+UPD This repository is fork from https://github.com/skysider/pwndocker README is changed in part of docker using

+Original README
 Pwndocker
 =========
 A docker environment for pwn in ctf based on **phusion/baseimage:master-amd64**, which is a modified ubuntu 18.04 baseimage for docker